 Molluscum contagiosum is a wart-like rash that isn’t usually harmful, but can scar the skin in rare cases.
-The skin condition is most common in children ages 1 to 10.
-A virus known as a poxvirus causes the condition.
-When there are several bumps, doctors call them mollusca.
+The skin condition is most common in

 The condition is contagious and can spread from person to person.
 Objects called fomites also spread the virus.
 These are household and other items the virus can live on.
 Examples include:

 - gym equipment

 Here’s a look at the symptoms and treatment options for molluscum contagiosum.

 Molluscum contagiosum causes a child to develop bumps on the skin.
 They may be pink, flesh-colored, or white.
 They are wart-like in appearance.
 You may see these bumps anywhere on your child’s skin — they aren’t typically located in a certain area of the body.
 But they’re less likely to be on the soles of the feet, or palms of the hands.

 - dimpled in the center of the bumps

 - range in size from 2 to 5 millimeters (as large as a pencil eraser)

 Typically, children with molluscum contagiosum will have between 10 and 20 bumps on their skin.
 But children who have an impaired immune system may have more.
 They’re usually painless, but kids can have a tendency to scratch at the bumps.
 This can lead to infection, irritation, and itching.